MAX25M/qlite/README.md

 [![GitHub stars](https://img.shields.io/github/stars/MAX25M/qlite.svg)](https://github.com/MAX25M/qlite/stargazers)
 ---
 ## Quantum Computing Made Simple
-**Q-Lite** (kla•yt') is a lightweight, modular quantum compiler and simulator designed for both beginners and quantum enthusiasts.
+**Q-Lite** *(`kla•yt)* is a lightweight, modular quantum compiler and simulator designed for both beginners and quantum enthusiasts.
 Build quantum algorithms from the command line, simulate them locally, or seamlessly export to IBM Quantum—all with a streamlined, mobile-friendly interface.
-It bridges the gap between high-level quantum programming and local simulation, featuring a custom AST-based Q-Lite interpreter and an integrated circuit visualization tool.
+It bridges the gap between high-level quantum programming and local simulation, featuring a custom AST-based Qlite interpreter and an integrated circuit visualization tool.

 ---
 ### Key Features